How to Increase Hotel Revenue

 Train Staff to Upsell Naturally

-Your team members are your front line when it comes to upselling.
-Receptionists, concierges, and even housekeeping staff should be trained to suggest relevant upgrades or services without being intrusive.
+Your team members are your front line in upselling.
+Receptionists, concierges, and even housekeeping staff should learn to suggest relevant upgrades or services without being intrusive.
 Authentic recommendations that suit a guest’s needs feel helpful, not pushy.

 • Reception staff might offer a discounted spa treatment at check-in